Trishmcc/Project-2021/README.md

 ### Conclusion:

-Conclusion
+The Python open source library Pandas is used to manipulate the Iris dataset.
 The functions of Panda’s DataFrame objects which include the describe function and grouping are important parts of exploratory data analysis and data visualization.

+The describe() function summarises the data by displaying statistics such as the mean, median, standard deviation etc, for any variable or group applied.

+Groupby is a powerful function as it allows you to chose particualr variables by splitting the data into various groups as seen above when I grouped the data by species.[27]

-The capability of grouping large data frames by different variables "Once the data has been loaded into Python, Pandas makes the calculation of different statistics very simple.
-For example, mean, max, min, standard deviations and more for columns are easily calculable:"
+So, Pandas make the capability of grouping large data frames by different variables and the calculation of different statistics very simple.
-"The .describe() function is a useful summarisation tool that will quickly display statistics for any variable or group it is applied to."
-"There’s further power put into your hands by mastering the Pandas “groupby()” functionality.
-Groupby essentially splits the data into different groups depending on a variable of your choice.
-For example, the expression data.groupby(‘month’)  will split our current DataFrame by month.

-The groupby() function returns a GroupBy object, but essentially describes how the rows of the original data set has been split. the GroupBy object .groups variable is a dictionary whose keys are the computed unique groups and corresponding values being the axis labels belonging to each group."

-Groupby output format – Series or DataFrame?
-The output from a groupby and aggregation operation varies between Pandas Series and Pandas Dataframes, which can be confusing for new users.
-As a rule of thumb, if you calculate more than one column of results, your result will be a Dataframe.
-For a single column of results, the agg function, by default, will produce a Series.